720kb/ndm/README.md

 However: not all the people know how to use it from the scratch.
 Sometimes and very often, they can not use the Shell for intern/office/job reasons, or they are not willing to use it at all.

-Forget not that: using ndm, does not mean you can no longer use the Shell and viceversa.
+Forget not that: using ndm doesn't mean you can no longer use the Shell and viceversa.

 ###Download